 Mike Warter made his presence known on the Minnesota soccer scene for more than 25 years.
 One of Mike’s primary goals was to help female soccer players obtain college scholarships.
 In order to achieve that goal, he believed the players had to be seen.
 To attain this, Mike developed a local Minneapolis park team into one of Minnesota’s Premier girls’ teams, Sota Soccer.
 With this club he worked hard to travel outside the state of Minnesota to face stiffer competition.
 Mike was described as a “player’s coach”, being there for his players both on the field and off, in good times and more importantly, in bad.
 Mike’s work did not end with Sota Soccer.
 He was a pioneer at the University of Minnesota, coaching their club team for nine years including a National Club championship in 1988.
 Former University President, Mark Yudof, stated in a letter to the family, “He was a mentor and role model for many student athletes.”
 Mike was inducted into the MYSA Hall of Fame in 2007.

-The Mike Warter Scholarship is awarded annually to one male and one female Minnesota soccer player who is registered to a MYSA affiliated club and is a graduating high school senior.
+The Mike Warter Scholarship is awarded each summer to one male and one female Minnesota soccer player who is registered to a MYSA affiliated club and is a graduating high school senior.
 The scholarship is a $500 tuition award that is to be used toward expenses at an accredited college, university or community college.

 Sydney Essler is a graduate and the valedictorian of Rosemount High School.
 She will be attending Washington University in St. Louis, Mo. with plans to study both computer science and mathematics as well as compete on the soccer and track teams.
 Her career goal is to first gain field experience and then return to school for an advanced degree and become a college professor.